 The Nicolas Rieussec collection pays tribute to the French Watchmaker Nicolas Mathieu Rieussec who was a pioneer in the field of chronographs.
 The design of the collection was inspired by the original chronograph Rieussec invented in 1821.
 Similar to his invention, these chronographs use rotating discs with motionless hands.

-We recently borrowed a Nicolas Rieussec Rising Hours Chronograph, which was introduced at SIHH last year, for a two-week long test.
-Below we will show you hands-on images, as well as give you our thoughts on the watch.
+I recently borrowed a Nicolas Rieussec Rising Hours Chronograph, which was introduced at SIHH last year, for a two-week-long test.
+Below I will show you hands-on images, as well as give you our thoughts on the watch.

 A wide aperture at 12 o’clock shows laser cut-out numerals Arabic numerals 1 through 12, with an arrow the indicates which hour it is.
 The twelve-hour disc turns above another disc below that represents day/night, and which is half blue and half black.
 Black (visible between 6 am and 6 pm) represents day and blue represents night.
 The twelve-hour disc rotates continually, while the day/night disc turns in intervals, at variable speeds to display day/night through the cut-out numerals.